German Shepherd Now

 If your Shepherd has a corn or wheat sensitivity, skip it entirely.

-If you’re spending roughly $100 on a 30-lb bag (prices vary), you can find formulas with higher protein and fewer controversial ingredients at the same price point.
+If you’re spending roughly $100 on a 30-lb bag (prices vary by retailer), you can find formulas with higher protein and fewer controversial ingredients at the same price point.
 Our best food for adult German Shepherds guide runs through the alternatives.

 And if your dog is already thriving on something else, there’s no reason to switch just because a bag says the breed name on it.

 Can I feed the adult formula to a puppy?
-No. The adult formula is not appropriate for growing dogs.
-Royal Canin makes a separate German Shepherd Puppy version with adjusted calcium and phosphorus ratios designed for developing bones.
-Large-breed puppies need controlled growth rates to reduce the risk of developmental joint issues, and the adult formula doesn’t account for that.
+No. The adult formula has different calcium and phosphorus ratios than what growing bones need.
+Royal Canin makes a separate German Shepherd Puppy version designed for controlled large-breed growth.
+Switch to the adult version around 15 months.
+Our puppy-to-adult transition guide walks through the process.

 Will it fix my dog’s digestive issues?
 Many owners report firmer stools within two to three weeks.
-But persistent gut problems can have causes beyond diet.
-If switching food doesn’t help, talk to your vet — food alone may not be the answer.
+But persistent gut problems can have causes beyond diet, including parasites, stress, or underlying conditions.
+If switching food doesn’t help, talk to your vet.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →